digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

      FROM archive('Test.User:User') AS a
        JOIN create('Test.User:User') AS c USING contract_id;

-Query the Ledger Using a Point in Time
+Query the ledger using a point in time
 --------------------------------------

-A report writer wants to query the ledger as of a known historical point in time, to ensure that consistent data is provided regardless of where the ledger subsequently evolved.
+In this pattern, a report writer wants to query the ledger as of a known historical point in time to ensure that consistent data is provided regardless of where the ledger subsequently evolved.

-This user can obtain a point-in-time view of the ledger, to see all non-admin ``User`` templates that were active at that point in time:
+This user can obtain a point-in-time view of the ledger to see all non-admin ``User`` templates that were active at that point in time:

 .. code-block:: sql